Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

     VkShaderModule fragShaderModule = createShaderModule(fragShaderCode);
 ```

 The cleanup should then happen at the end of the function by adding two calls to `vkDestroyShaderModule`.
-ALl of the remaining code in this chapter will be inserted before these lines.
+All of the remaining code in this chapter will be inserted before these lines.

 ```c++
     ...